 and preparation of the bride for my coming.”

 Then, I saw myself sitting in the tribal circle again, and I had a golden cup in each hand.
 Mercy walked up on my left and poured oil into the cup, and Dr. Woodburn came up on my right and poured oil into the other cup in that hand.
 Then, Jesus walked up in front of me, and poured oil on my head.
 Next, He lit the oil with holy fire.
 I could see the flames rising in multi-colored glory.
 Then, Jesus said “Put the cups in you, and put your hands on your abdomen,” so I did.
 A deep groan rose up with in me, as the heaviness of these cups of oil in my abdomen increased.
 Jesus placed his lips against mine, mouth to mouth, He resuscitated me with His breath filling me, as courage was imparted to me.
+His voice again filled my mind.

 His voice again filled my mind.
 “As for the last two assignments, they are about unity, so you will pour out the oil half in one place, and half in another.
 The oil represents the unity of my Bride coming together to welcome Me here.
 The unity I’m bringing within each people group, but also with others outside.
 The girls (my children) can each pour some oil if they want to, but this is for you to do these acts.
 Sweetheart, you can’t do this wrong.
 I’ll lead you to the right tree, and you’ll get what you need, just like the other times.
 You will be ushered in by my angelic host.
 This week will be peaceful.
-I wi’ll show you things each day.
+I will show you things each day.
 And put the pieces together as you go.
 Be at peace, little one, and be made whole.”

 In my quiet time, the following morning, I recorded these words.